geekodour/o/content/docs/updates/monthly_notes.md

 > -   links that were finished/dropped from [anti-library]({{< relref "anti_lib#posts" >}})
 > -   look at all the commits done to [mogoz](https://mogoz.geekodour.org) for the month and summarize learnings
 </div>

+## 2022 {#2022}

+### July {#july}

+The whole month of July has been a [wack](https://www.youtube.com/watch?v=tZYt4tKNTP0), I don't want to write about it or what I did this month or what I learned this month, I am doing absolutely fine but the month only sucked.
+I'll write proper summary from next month.